KateSimpson/Retrofit-co-design-toolkit/index.md

 # Economical tools

-To estimate savings in fuel bills the domestic energy model above can be used
+To estimate savings in fuel bills the domestic energy model above can be used.

 * [House price increases as a result of energy improvements](https://www.gov.uk/government/news/energy-saving-measures-boost-house-prices)
 _This website summarises a UK Government report of house price increases following energy improvements_